 The Taste of Tasmania is one of Australia's most popular food festivals.
-Stallholders use their creativity to present a variety of dishes such as wallaby burritos for those a little more adventurous to the family favourite, freshly cooked fish and chips.
-The festival also hosts a vibrant New Year's Eve party for all to enjoy from the live entertainment to the midnight fireworks to welcome in the New Year.
+Stallholders use their creativity to present a variety of dishes that showcase Tasmanian produce and producers.
+The festival also hosts a vibrant ticketed New Year's Eve party with live entertainment, culminating in the midnight fireworks to welcome in the New Year.

 Reasons to attend